 "I have had several discussions with the chairman and the board and I share their vision for the future progress of the club.
-This is a squad any coach would love to work with and together I believe we can bring success in the seasons ahead."
+This is a squad any coach would love to work with and together I believe we can bring success in the seasons ahead," Villas-Boas said.

 The club's chairman, Daniel Levy also revealed his excitement at Villas-Boas appointment, stating: "I am delighted that Andre has agreed to become our new head coach.

-"He has an outstanding reputation for his technical knowledge of the game and for creating well-organised teams capable of playing football in an attractive and attacking style.
+"He has an outstanding reputation for his technical knowledge of the game and for creating well-organized teams capable of playing football in an attractive and attacking style," Levy added.

-"Andre shares our long-term ambitions and ethos of developing players and nurturing young talent, and he will be able to do so now at a new world class training centre.
+"Andre shares our long-term ambitions and ethos of developing players and nurturing young talent, and he will be able to do so now at a new world class training center."

 Spurs have also confirmed two members of Villas-Boas' coaching staff have joined the club - with Jose Mario Rocha becoming their first team fitness coach and Daniel Sousa taking the head of opposition scouting role.